Life (a Foundation)

 What does it mean to be alive?
 Science can give us a list of properties or qualities that distinguish living plants, animals and other organisms from dead or inanimate matter.
 These include the capacity to grow, to metabolize nutrients, to respond to stimuli, to reproduce, and to adapt to the environment.

-What is the meaning of life?
-People throughout the ages have proposed many possible answers to this question ranging from the spiritual to the pragmatic.
-Many individuals believe in some version of life after death wherein our lives somehow determine our fate in the afterlife.
-Many individuals believe that the meaning of life is in life itself and in its creation of descendants.
+Throughout the ages we have proposed many possible answers to this question about the meaning of life.
+These answers range from the spiritual to the pragmatic.
+Some individuals believe that the meaning of life is in life itself and in its creation of descendants.
+Other individuals believe in some version of life after death wherein how we live our lives somehow determines our fate in the afterlife.
 In addition, some individuals believe that meaning comes from both our life and our afterlife.
 Then, there are some individuals who believe that life simply has no meaning at all.

 First off, for those individuals who believe that life is meaningless, I would say that it is better to live life as if it did have meaning than live it as if it did not.
 If life truly is meaningless, then how we live our lives really does not matter, so living life as if it did have meaning would not make us any worse off.
 On the other hand, if these individuals were wrong and life does have meaning, then they would be far better off living life as if they did believe it has meaning.